 Haleakala Summit features some of the most incredible views in Hawaii.
 The road that leads up to the observation center is accessible for all visitors to come and take in the splendor of being on the top of a mountain above the clouds.
+For those who seek to experience the mountain’s beauty, the Haleakalā Sunrise or Sunset Tour provides a front-row seat to these otherworldly views from the comfort of a guided trip.
 But this day, we were interested in a more grand adventure which took us into the wilderness, camping in Haleakala Crater.

-Day 1.
-The trail lead 2000ft down from the ancient craters edge, a gentle slope taking us further and further into the black desert wilderness.
+We descended the Keoneheʻeheʻe Trail (Sliding Sand Trail) 2000ft down from the ancient craters edge, a gentle slope taking us further and further into the black desert wilderness.
 Standing on the crater floor, in the absolute center of the ancient volcano, I stilled, awestruck as its massive walls surrounded me.
 Sean, my hiking buddy, and I couldn’t believe how easy it was.

-The Ancient Hawaiian’s named Haleakala “House of the Sun”, because their demigod, Maui, had captured the sun placing it here.
+The Ancient Hawaiian’s named Haleakala “House of the Sun”, because their demigod, Maui, had captured the sun, placing it here.

 In 1830, Richard Cleveland gifted the Hawaiian people horses, which were not native to the islands.
 Prior to the introduction of these large animals, the Hawaiians hiked the entire 10,023ft of elevation to the summit before descending down the same trail we currently walked.
 Only a story as grand as a demigod’s imprisonment of the sun would fit the surreal beauty they were rewarded with in the crater.

 Because we had the luxury to drive to the summit and to hike in with all modern backpacking gear, my friend Sean Michel, owner of Lumiere Visuals Hawaii, and I thought this adventure as easy recreation.
 But for the early Hawaiians it must of been more; it must have been a spiritual journey.
+I try to imagine what it must have been like for those earliest people to walk the expansive crater.
+Those thoughts continued to run through my mind during the 3-day backpacking trip.

 Or at least it felt like Mars.
 The rocks were hues of red and black.
 The terrain lay flat and desert like.
 Cinder cone hills in the distance grew out of the earth.
 Our continued comments of the difference between this and any other landscape in our experience became repetitive.
-For the next few hours, we settled into a quiet calm as we left the black desert and entered a brushland of shrubs.
+For the next few hours, we settled into a quiet calm as we left the black desert and entered a bushland of shrubs.
+For most visitors, this point marks about as far as you’d want to go on a day hike and for those who’d rather experience these surreal landscapes without the long trek, the Private Haleakalā Summit Tour offers a comfortable way to explore this same region with a knowledgeable local guide.

 An hour before sunset we arrived at our first camp site, named Paliku.
 Paliku is set against the far edge of the crater on a rolling meadow of green grass.
 A welcomed change from the windswept black plainness we had crossed.